gregroberts/Newsaliser/readme.md

 ## What actually is it?
 It's a web UI with a Neo4J + Postgres backend, which scrapes news articles, looks at the sources and topics present, and provides information about them.

+# Deploying
+Can be deployed on heroku with the Postgres, RedisToGo & GrapheneDB add-ons

 ## Features TODO

+- add front end error handling
 - Better topic extraction
 - Better metadata extraction
 - More statistics on an article/topic/domain level